A user's guide to the topological Tverberg conjecture: Proof of Theorem

-\begin{proof}[Proof of Lemma \ref{lemma:m}] {\it Construction of a tree $T$ whose leaves are numbered by $0,1,\ldots,r-1$.} Take an integer $\ell$ such that $p^\ell< r < p^{\ell+1}$.
-Denote by $T_0$ the graded tree whose vertices are words in the alphabet $0,1,\ldots,p-1$ having at most $\ell+1$ letters, and the children of a vertex $w$ are those words that can be obtained from $w$ by adding a letter to the right.
-The word $a_1a_2a_3\ldots a_{\ell+1}$ is $p$-adic expansion of the number
+\begin{proof}[Proof of Lemma \ref{lemma:m}] {\it Construction of a tree $T$ whose leaf vertices are numbered by $0,1,\ldots,r-1$.} Take an integer $\ell$ such that $p^\ell< r < p^{\ell+1}$.
+Denote by $T_0$ the graded (i.e. levelled) tree whose vertices are words in the alphabet $0,1,\ldots,p-1$ having at most $\ell+1$ letters, and the children of a vertex $w$ are those words that can be obtained from $w$ by adding a letter to the right.
+The level of a vertex is the length of the corresponding word.
+The word $a_1a_2a_3\ldots a_{\ell+1}$ is base-$p$ expansion of the number

 Denote by $T$ the tree obtained from $T_0$ by deleting all the vertices that have no descendant whose number is less than $r$ (in particular, deleting all the vertices whose numbers are greater or equal to $r$).
 This gives a strictly smaller tree because $r < p^{\ell+1}$.
+The leaf vertices of $T$ have level $\ell+1$, that is, they are all $(\ell+1)$-letter words.

-{\it Construction of $G$.} If there are $p$ children of a given vertex $v\in T$ then order them in the cyclic way as residues modulo $p$.
-If there are less than $p$ children of $v$ then order them linearly according to their last letter. {\it The leaves of grade $\ell+1$, or on the level $\ell+1$} of $T$ are all $(\ell+1)$-letter words.
-Let $G$ be the group of automorphisms of $T$ that preserve the grade and the described (cyclic or linear) order of children of every vertex.
+{\it Construction of $G$.} If there are $p$ children of a given vertex $v\in T$, then order them cyclically as residues modulo $p$.
+If there are less than $p$ children of $v$, then order them linearly.
+Both orderings are defined in terms of the last letter.
+Let $G$ be the group of automorphisms of $T$ that preserve the level and the described (cyclic or linear) order of children of every vertex.

-{\it Proof that $|G|=p^{\alpha_p}$.} First, take all vertices of level $\ell$ (i.e., all parents of the leaves) and independently rotate their children, if the children have a cyclic order.
-In total, there are $p^{\left\lfloor \frac{r}{p}\right\rfloor}$ such rotations.
-Second, rotate the cyclic children of level $\ell-1$ vertices, with $p^{\left\lfloor \frac{r}{p^2}\right\rfloor}$ possibilities, and so on.
-Every element of $G$ can be build this way by rotating the children of the vertices starting from the bottom and going to the top of the tree; this shows that $|G|= p^{\alpha_p}$. \end{proof}
+{\it Proof that $|G|=p^{\alpha_p}$.} First, we rotate independently collections of vertices of level $\ell+1$ (that is, leaf vertices) that have a cyclic order.
+In total, we obtain $p^{\lfloor r/p\rfloor}$ permutations.
+Second, we rotate independently collections of vertices of level $\ell$ that have a cyclic order.
+In total, we obtain $p^{\lfloor r/p^2\rfloor}$ permutations, and so on.
+Every element of $G$ can be build this way by rotating the children of the vertices, starting from the bottom and going to the top of the tree.
+This shows that $|G|= p^{\alpha_p}$. \end{proof}

-\begin{proof}[Sketch of a proof of the Obstruction Lemma \ref{lemma:o}] A reader could use the statement of the lemma without proof, and then omit the proof.